marcin-filipiak/esp32_camsender/README.md

 The API is very simple.
 To preview the latest image from a selected camera, enter the address in the format http://api.filipiak.tech/camsender/index.php?image/foobar, where 'foobar' should be replaced with the camera identifier you assigned during configuration.
 Of course, adjust the address accordingly to match your server's address.

+## CONFIGURATION

+This project using <a href="https://github.com/marcin-filipiak/DeviceConfigJSON" target="_blank">DeviceConfigJSON</a> library, you need download this from Arduino Library, and you can use <a href="https://github.com/marcin-filipiak/IoT_Configurator">IoT Configurator</a> (Android app) to config this device.